Graphical Analysis In Exercises 19–22, use the box-and-whisker pl... | Channels for Pearson+

 Box-and-Whisker Plot

 A box-and-whisker plot is a graphical representation of a dataset that displays its minimum, first quartile, median, third quartile, and maximum.
-The 'box' shows the interquartile range (IQR), which contains the middle 50% of the data, while the 'whiskers' extend to the smallest and largest values within 1.5 times the IQR from the quartiles.
-This plot helps visualize the distribution and identify potential outliers.
+The 'box' shows the interquartile range (IQR), which contains the middle 50% of the data, while the 'whiskers' extend to the minimum and maximum values.
+This plot helps visualize the distribution's spread and central tendency.

 Recommended video: